History of the Jews in Mongolia: Present day

-Many Israeli tourists visit Mongolia each summer and the two countries have a mutual agreement for visa exemptions.
-Despite that, the Jewish population numbers less than 100.
+Few Israeli tourists visit Mongolia in summers and the two countries have a mutual agreement for visa exemptions.

 In 2003, the Mongol-Jewish Cooperation was formed, and its website answers questions about subjects such as Judaism and Israel.
 The organization's head, Sumati Luvsandendev, has said, "there are enough fingers on two hands to count all Jews who live here."
 The closest Jewish community with a rabbi is the Siberian city of Irkutsk, whose Chief Rabbi Aharon Wagner seeks to maintain close contact with the neighboring Mongolian Jewish community.

+Israeli businessman Yair Jacob Porat has spearheaded efforts to revive Jewish life in Mongolia.
+Since settling in Ulaanbaatar in 1996, he has hosted holiday gatherings, distributed matzah, and imported kosher food.
+In 2024, he commissioned the delivery of a Torah scroll, the first in living memory to reach the country.
+Porat’s home functions as a de facto synagogue, although there is no regular minyan.
+Porat has also worked to uncover and preserve the memory of the 1921 massacre.
+Through archival research and local interviews, he identified what is believed to be the mass grave site within the Russian Orthodox cemetery in Ulaanbaatar.
+Among the Jewish gravestones found are a 1937 stone marked with a Star of David and a monument indicating a mass burial of 15 men.